-What brave new doc is this, that has such conviction in it?
+What brave new documentary is this, that has such conviction in it?
 ‘Tis “Shakespeare Behind Bars,” an arresting account of inmate thesps preparing and performing a production of “The Tempest” at Luther Luckett Correctional Complex in La Grange, Ky.
 Pic could find appreciative auds in limited theatrical furloughs prior to global tube airings, and may later be used as a teaching tool in theater, sociology and criminal science disciplines.